jasonftl/football-match-tracker/README.md

 # Football Match Tracker

-A Progressive Web App (PWA) for tracking football (soccer) matches from U7 to Adult level.
+A Progressive Web App (PWA) for tracking football matches from U7 to Adult level.
 Optimised for mobile devices and works completely offline.

 ## Features

 - **Match Setup**: Configure age group, match format (quarters/halves/custom), and team names
 - **Custom Formats**: Create custom match formats with 1, 2, or 4 periods of any length
-- **Player Management**: Add and manage your team roster with optional player numbers
+- **Player Management**: Add and manage your team squad list with optional player numbers
 - **Substitute Tracking**: Mark players as starting or substitutes with green/red toggles
 - **Live Timer**: Track match time with cumulative display across periods
 - **Goal Tracking**: Record goals in real-time with timestamps